Criminal Defense

 FROM DRUG POSSESSION TO TRANSPORTATION AND SALE

-We handle all sorts of drug cases including marijuana, cocaine, methamphetamine, heroin and other schedule drug charges.
-Whether it be a simple possession charge or even a complex transportation/sale case, we are determined to help.
+Whether it be a simple possession charge or even a complex transportation/sale case, we are committed to defending your rights and helping you achieve the best possible outcome.

-WE HELP INDIVIDUALS WITH DRUG CHARGES
+EFFECTIVE REPRESENTATION FOR INDIVIDUALS WITH DRUG CHARGES

-It seems as if every day there is another state legalizing marijuana.
+It seems as if every day, there is another state legalizing marijuana.
 Because of this, it may give individuals the false impression that the war on drugs is subsiding.
 Even though the state of Arizona has medical marijuana laws on the books, it is quite common for prosecutors to seek criminal convictions for even simple marijuana possession.

 If you have any questions or would like to have your case evaluated, please do not hesitate to contact our criminal defense attorneys.